Soumyabrata/cloud-radiative-effect/README.md

 ### Reproducibility
 In addition to all the related codes, we have also shared the generated results.
 These files are contained in the folder `./results`.

 The program `./Cloud Radiative Effect Study Using Sky Camera.ipynb` is the main script, that reproduces all the results.
 It uses different helper scripts stored in the folder `./helperFunctions`.
-It also reproduces the figures and tables in this associated paper.
+It also reproduces the figures in this associated paper.